Esri/arcgis-webappbuilder-widgets-themes/README.md

 To properly share your widgets and themes, please read and follow the instruction from the [Widget Package](widgets/README.md) and [Theme Package](themes/README.md) notes.

 ## Resources
-* Please visit the [developers site of Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/) to get more details about:
+* Visit the [developers site of Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/) to for more information about:
     * Downloading the latest release for Web AppBuilder
     * Quick guide for using Web AppBuilder
     * Widget and theme developers guide
-    * The app framework API reference and app / widget configuration JSON reference
+    * The API reference for app framework and JSON reference for app / widget configuration.

 * [ArcGIS for JavaScript API Resource Center](http://developers.arcgis.com)
 * [ArcGIS Blog](http://blogs.esri.com/esri/arcgis/)
 * [twitter@esri](http://twitter.com/esri)

 ## Issues
-Find a bug or want to request a new feature?
+Find a bug or request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
-For the Esri contributed widgets and themes in this repository, the changes made here will be supported only if the changes are rolled into Web AppBuilder's future releases.
-In the mean while, these widgets and themes will continue open sourced in this repository.
+Please refer to [guidelines for contributing](https://github.com/esri/contributing).
+Esri contributed widgets and themes in this repository are open sourced.
+Any changes made on them are not supported unless they are rolled into the future releases of Web AppBuilder.

 ## Licensing
 Copyright 2013 Esri